natesales/rpkiquery/README.md

 ## Formats

-`rpiquery` can read ROA, TAL, and certificate files.
+`rpkiquery` can read ROA, TAL, and certificate files.